 Solved!
-What to Do About Ice Dams
+How to Prevent and Remove Ice Dams

 Q: After a recent snowstorm, a large band of ice formed above the edge of my roof and created some heavy icicles as well.
-The weight of the ice is starting to pull the gutter loose and I’m afraid it will pull it off entirely.
+The weight of the ice is starting to pull the gutter loose, and I’m afraid it will pull it off entirely.
 Is there anything I can do to get rid of the ice before it tears up the gutter or falls on someone?

 When the air inside an attic is warm, that warmth can transfer through the roof and begin to melt the layer of snow, which in turn causes droplets to run down the roof.
-When those droplets reach the edge of the roof, they refreeze, because the part of the roof above the overhang (the eaves) doesn’t receive warm air from the attic.
+When those droplets reach the edge of the roof, they refreeze because the part of the roof above the overhang (the eaves) doesn’t receive warm air from the attic.

 Since you’re dealing with one (or more) already, we’ll share some of the best techniques for removing ice dams.
 But keep this in mind for future winters: The key to long-term protection lies in preventing ice dams before they occur.